attaullahshafiq10/Python-PHP-Ruby-and-Javascript-Basics/README.md

 * classes and object-oriented programing

 Then once you get really comfortable with any of the languages try building a web application with a web framework.
 These come in minimalist and opinionated flavors.
-Below is a table showing you the main frameworks for each language.